-The diagnosis of Fabry disease has considerable implications with respect to treatment, treatment and counseling.
+The diagnosis of Fabry disease has considerable implications concerning treatment, treatment, and counseling.

 Specifically, physicians can be alert to the participation of other organs besides those of the central nervous system (CNS), which makes early intervention possible.

-With early identification, counseling and prenatal diagnosis can be offered to family members.
+Counseling and prenatal diagnosis can be offered to family members with early identification.

 Treatment and Diagnostic Considerations

-Patients with Fabry disease seek care from a variety of specialists, usually due to the involvement of various organ systems.
+Patients with Fabry disease seek care from various specialists, usually due to the involvement of multiple organ systems.

 The diagnosis and treatment of Fabry disease can be a challenge.
-The signs and symptoms of Fabry disease can be nonspecific, and if the manifestations in different organs are considered in isolation, it is possible that the unifying diagnosis is overlooked.
+The signs and symptoms of Fabry disease can be nonspecific, and if the manifestations in different organs are considered in isolation, the unifying diagnosis may be overlooked.